I’ve encountered this often. People confuse learning with education and vice versa. But they are different.

 People go to a university or do a course on Coursera.
 It’s the expert ending the non-expert with knowledge.
 It’s a power relationship between the teacher and the student.
 They do the courseware, repeat the same lessons, diverging slightly.
 Regurgitating much of the same output.
 It’s rinse and repeat.

 This is reflective of poorly designed systems for learning.
 Like the saying I use to hear from most of my student peers at uni “P’s get degrees” – as in most people were just looking to pass (P).
 Not learn.
 They wanted the piece of paper at the end so they could follow the dominant narrative.
 Go to school.
 Take a gap year.
 Go to university.
 Maybe intern.
 Get a job.
 Find a partner.
 Start a family.
 Get a mortgage.
 Work till you’re 70 paying it off…then retire and hopefully get time to now relax and enjoy time with the grandkids.
 But statistically they’ll likely die soon after.
 There is again variance here and I am speaking from a relatively privileged and biased position being a 40 something year old white male living in Australia my whole life.
 Though I have travelled and have had a pretty unorthodox life journey.
-So I am a product of my context to a very large extent.
+So I am, like you, a product of my context to a very large extent.

 I would say the “academy” has misaligned incentives.
 Universities reproduce the memes and narratives of power.
 Tenures and publishing quotas, funding cuts, tradeoffs and industry influence, endowment funds, donors and pressure of where money goes when it is “given”.
 Education is teaching and training.
 But in universities.
 The purpose for the most part is to perpetuate the status quo.
 Models and maps of the world.
 There is a place for this.
 We couldn’t build our modern civilisation, all the infrastructure we have, if we didn’t have this.
 For example, civil engineering is deterministic.
 The knowledge of mathematical constants is used to test geometrical patterns, weight bearing, material densities and strengths, and the trajectory of a bridge being constructed in sections or to meet in the middle.
 We needed institutionalised learning (education) for this.
 All the engineers need to be basing their view of the world on the same explanatory models.
 The same laws of physics.